The problem(s) with commercial pet foods

 Generally, the term commercial pet food refers to pet foods that can be purchased at grocery, department, feed stores and large pet food stores.

 Over the years I have fed and recommended many foods.
-I was happy that we have reached a period where owners are learning the importance of what goes into their pet’s food and how that translates to good health and a long lifespan.
-So after much research, I have come to the educated conclusion that a raw food diet is best for my animals.
+I was happy that we have reached a time where owners are learning the importance of what goes into their pet’s food and how that translates to good health and vitality.
+So after much research, I have decided that a raw food diet is best for my animals.
 I go into more detail in the article below entitled Raw Feeding.

-What is a by-product?
+What is a Takoradi by-product?
 It is defined as an incidental product that is formed during the process of manufacturing something else.
 The manufacturer considers this waste but instead of throwing it away, they sell it for use in other things.
-Much like whey, a by-product of milk is used in baby formula.
 This inexpensive product can then be presented by another manufacturer in a multitude of ways.
 Some could argue that this should be considered recycling but in the case of animal by-products, it is not always such a good thing.

 In 2009, much to my horror, I discovered the truth about rendering plants.
 Rendering plants get their “ingredients” from slaughterhouses, research laboratories, animal shelters and the roadside.
-Roadkill cannot legally be buried or discarded in the trash.
+“Roadkill” cannot legally be buried or discarded in the trash.
 Most times the dead animals are full of either disease, chemicals or pharmaceuticals from research facilities, euthanasia medicines, the livestock used from slaughterhouses is usually only available because it has been labelled unfit for human consumption.
+One undercover investigation into rendering plants, found that workers did not even bother to remove flea collars before throwing dead domesticated animals into the pits.
+All of this “waste” is placed into the same pit and rendered.

-Now, it is true that the government has tried to take steps to reassure consumers that this was not the case but investigations revealed that bans on this practice are full of so many loopholes that the rendering euthanized animals continues largely unregulated and if you have never heard of this, it is because this topic rarely publicized.
+Though steps have been taken to reassure consumers that this was not the case, investigators say that bans on this practice are full of so many loopholes and claim that the rendering euthanized animals continues largely unregulated.

 As an informed consumer, I have made my choice to stick with foods that do not contain these by-products.
 Learning that the product is mixed into chicken feed and livestock feed and therefore, enters them into the human food chain, means that we need to consider what our own family eats.

 As an animal loving family, it is also very important that cats and dogs are not harmed in the development of the foods and treats we offer to our pets.
-It is distressing to know that some manufacturers will induce often painful diseases and conditions on dogs and cats, to test the effectiveness of their foods on specific conditions.
+It is distressing to know that some manufacturers of Veterinarian prescribed foods, will induce often painful diseases and conditions on dogs and cats, to test the effectiveness of their foods.
 Your Veterinary hospital is full of these “specialized” foods.
-How do you think they were developed?
-These companies would purposefully create disease and illnesses on domestic animals provided by puppy mills or their own breeding programs so that they could “test” their products on them.
-An undercover investigation found that animals were surgically opened without the use of anaesthesia and in most cases abused by their caretakers and left for dead in their cages.
-Interestingly enough, these very popular brands were also involved in the largest pet food recall in U.S history.
+Coincidentally, these foods often contain such high qauntities of sugar it should be considered malpractice to recommend them to sick animals, since we know that sugar feeds disease, particularly cancer.

-ETHOXYQUIN: This is a chemical ingredient which has been banned for use in the human food supply because it is a carcinogen.
+Ethoxyquin: This chemical ingredient has been banned for use in the human food supply because it is a carcinogen.
 However, it is frequently used to preserve fish meal in pet foods.
 Some better quality pet food producers advertise that their product as Ethoxyquin-free.
-However, if your dog’s food contains fish meal, with no disclaimer, it is best to confirm that Ethoxyquin is not used by contacting the manufacturer.
+So if your dog’s food contains fish meal, with no disclaimer, it is best to confirm that Ethoxyquin is not used by contacting the manufacturer.

 A little time is all it takes to become an informed pet owner and consumer.
 Ignorance is a manufacturer’s greatest customer.
 Thankfully, there are alternatives available as well as raw food manufacturers who know what we want for our pets.